LucaJahnen/todo-app/README.md

 ## Assets
 - [Ionicons](https://ionic.io/ionicons): An icon library developed by the Ionic Framework team
 - [Poppins from Google Fonts](https://fonts.google.com/specimen/Poppins): A sans-serif typeface designed by Indian Type Foundry (ITF)

+## Design Inspiration
+I created an account at [Todoist](https://todoist.com/) and used their service to clarify what I wanted to build.
+Their design looks pretty cool and I enjoyed using their service.
+Additionally, I used [Galileo AI](https://www.usegalileo.ai/explore) to design the cards for mobile.